Management Liability Protects Your Managers

 A management liability insurance policy will protect directors, owners and executives of a company plus the company itself against exposures involved with managing a business.

 If you own or are involved in the management of a company, you carry specific responsibilities which could leave you personally liable if something were to go wrong.

 In other words, if someone decided to sue your business, whether the fault lies with your organisation or not, the business owners, company directors and senior managers could be at risk of losing personal assets, such as their home.

 In Australia, the current economic climate has seen operating risks increase for businesses of all sizes.
 For example, business failures, regulatory investigations and actions, employment practices claims and employee theft are all becoming more prevalent.

-It’s therefore more important than ever to make sure your business – and the people who run it – are secure and adequately protected.
-Having reliable insurance cover in place is essential so that if something does go wrong you can get back to business as soon as possible.
+It’s, therefore, more important than ever to make sure your business – and the people who run it – are secure and adequately protected.
+Having reliable business insurance cover in place is essential so that if something does go wrong you can get back to business as soon as possible.

-As with any insurance policy, there are always exclusions.
-There is also often an excess and limits on cover, so it makes sense to go over your specific requirements in detail with an expert such as your qualified and experienced Phoenix Insurance Broker.
+As with any business insurance policy, there are always exclusions.
+There is also often an excess and limits on cover, so it makes sense to go over your specific requirements in detail with your local insurance broker expert.

 Here are some examples of management liability claims: